Taking Entries in Person |

 1. Paintings must be framed with sturdy hanger or on a stretched canvas with sturdy hanger. | |||||

-2. We paint is now allowed. | |||||
+2. Wet paint is not allowed. | |||||

 3. Cardboard frames will not be accepted in the Adult Division. | |||||